• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Absolutely!
 You can adapt this recipe to whatever is in your kāuta (kitchen).
-Don’t leave out the roasted kāriki (garlic) though as it gives the most beautiful flavour to the galette.
-If you have some bendy vegetables hanging around – use them, they will be perfect.
+Don't leave out the roasted kāriki (garlic) though because it gives the most beautiful flavour to the galette.
+If you have some bendy vegetables hanging around - use them, they will be perfect.
 Slice them up and give them a new life by roasting them with kāriki (garlic), kiri rēmana (lemon zest) and mīere (honey).

-Check out these pastry recipes:
+More pastry recipes:

-Feeding a crowd want to make a large tray tart?
-I have the perfect recipe, check out my Creamy Pumpkin Tart.
-Want to make a delicious pie but you don’t want to make the pastry?
+Need another delicious pōhā (pastry)?
+Then check out my Creamy Pumpkin Tart.
+Want to make a delicious pie but you don't want to make the pastry?
 Perfect, this Roast Chicken and Vegetable Pie in Roast Garlic Sauce is just what you need.
-Or do you want to make a sweet pie?
-My Pecan Pie with Dark Chocolate is such a full flavoured pie, I just know you will love it.
+Or if you want to make a sweet pie, try this Pecan Pie with Dark Chocolate.

 Videography and photography by Sarah Henderson.